 - Follow-up with recommenders to make sure their letters have been submitted to LSCAS.
 You don't want to have LSCAS release incomplete materials to law schools, and many will not review the file until it's complete.

 - Wait patiently.
 Depending on the law school, you may hear as early as December or perhaps in late spring for an admission decision.
 Some schools may request additional information to clarify information in your application before rendering a decision.
-As you hear about admission decisions, please email RJ.
+As you hear about admission decisions, please email Abbe Stensland.

 - Depending on your situation, you may be able to submit supplemental materials to law schools later in the admission process.
-You should consult with RJ or a faculty pre-law advisor to assess your case and to determine what information is appropriate to update with the law schools, especially if you get on a wait list for admission.
+You should consult with a faculty or staff pre-law advisor to assess your case and to determine what information is appropriate to update with the law schools, especially if you get on a wait list for admission.

 - Assess your options.
 If you have done the work you needed to throughout your time at Cornell--excelled academically, engaged in co-curricular activities that enhance your skills and career development, prepared for the LSAT, developed a solid law school application--then you have improved your chances of gaining admission to law school.
 When the admission offers come in, you will need to decide which schools will offer you the best experience that meets your needs and interests.
 In some cases, the financial burden of attending law school may play a significant role in your decision-making process; after all, law school is not an inexpensive investment of time or money.